A Contextual Ranking and Selection Method for Personalized Medicine: Objective Measures

-In this section, we introduce three objective measures for CR\&S. Next, we analyze the rate functions of the three measures and establish their equivalence.
+In this section, we discuss three objective measures for PM.
+Next, we analyze the rate functions of the three measures and establish their equivalence.

-For context $\x$, a correct selection happens when the estimated best design $\hat{i}^*(\x)$ is identical to the real best design $i^*(\x)$.
+Suppose performance $y_i(\x)$ of treatment $i$ under context $\x$ is estimated by $\hat{y}_i(\x)$.
+For context $\x$, a correct selection happens when the estimated best treatment $\hat{i}^*(\x)$ is identical to the real best treatment $i^*(\x)$.
 However, the correct selection can never be guaranteed in practice with a finite simulation budget.
-Under a fixed context $\x$, traditional R\&S assesses the quality of the selection for the best design by the probability of correct selection (PCS)
+Under a fixed context $\x$, traditional R\&S typically assesses the quality of the selection for the best treatment by the probability of correct selection (PCS)

 and seeks to either maximize this probability or guarantee a pre-specified level for it.
-The probability here is taken with respect to the random noise of the samples from the simulation.
+The probability here is taken with respect to the random noises in the simulation samples.

 In CR\&S, each context $\x$ is associated to a R\&S problem.
-We want to provide the best design for all the $\x$ that might possibly appear, and therefore need measures for evaluating the quality of the selection over the entire context space $\Xcal$.
-To fulfill this need, we propose the following three measures based on PCS:
+We want to provide the best treatments for all the $m$ contexts, and therefore need measures for evaluating the quality of the selection over the entire context space $\Xcal$.
+To fulfill this need, we consider the following three measures based on PCS:

-In $\pcs_{\Erm}$, $p_j$ is the probability of $\X=\x_j$, $j=1,2,...,m$.
-It describes the expected probability of correct selection over $\Xcal$, where the expectation is taken with respect to the randomness of $\X$. $\pcs_{\Mrm}$ shows the worst-case performance of $\pcs(\x)$ over $\Xcal$.
-This measure is, in some sense, similar to the worst-case performance in robust optimization \citep{bertsimas2011} and R\&S with input uncertainty \citep{fan2018,gao2017a}.
-Note that $\pcs_{\Erm}$ and $\pcs_{\Mrm}$ have also been discussed and used in \cite{shen2019} as measures for R\&S with covariates.
+In $\pcs_{\Erm}$, $p_j$ is the probability of $\X=\x_j$, $j=1,2,...,m$. $\pcs_{\Erm}$ describes the expected probability of correct selection over $\Xcal$, where the expectation is taken with respect to the randomness of $\X$. $\pcs_{\Mrm}$ shows the worst-case performance of $\pcs(\x)$ over $\Xcal$.
+This measure is, in some sense, similar to the worst-case performance in robust optimization \citep{bertsimas2011} and R\&S with input uncertainty \citep{fan2018}.